Clive Walford: Professional career

+Pre-draft

 On January 2, 2015, it was announced that Walford had accepted his invitation to play in the 2016 Senior Bowl.
 Throughout the week leading up to the Senior Bowl, Walford had impressive practices and displayed his pass catching and blocking for NFL scouts.
 He routinely beat linebackers and safeties and coverage and was commended by NFL analysts Daniel Jeremiah, Chase Goodbread, and Mike Mayock.
 Mayock claimed Walford was, "the most explosive tight end in this year's draft." and, "All he did (this week) was enhance his value."
 Mayock also stated Walford was pressing Maxx Williams to be the first tight end selected in the upcoming draft.
 On January 24, 2017, Walford caught one pass for a ten-yard gain as the South lost to the North 13–34.
-He was one of 19 tight ends to be invited to the NFL combine and he completed all of the required combine and positional drills.
+He was one of 19 tight ends to be invited to the NFL Combine and he completed all of the required combine and positional drills.
 His performance at the combine was described by analysts as "mediocre" and his 40-yard dash time was called "pedestrian".
-On April 1, 2015, Walford opted to participate at Miami Hurricanes' pro day, along with Phillip Dorsett, Duke Johnson, Ereck Flowers, Anthony Chickillo, Denzel Perryman, Jon Feliciano, Shane McDermott, Thurston Armbrister, Olsen Pierre, Ladarius Gunter, Jake Heaps, and three other teammates.
-Due to a hamstring injury, Walford chose to only perform positional drills for the team representatives and scouts from all 32 NFL teams, that included head coaches Todd Bowles (Jets), Sean Payton (Saints), and Mike Tomlin (Steelers).
+On April 1, 2015, Walford opted to participate at the Miami Hurricanes pro day, along with Phillip Dorsett, Duke Johnson, Ereck Flowers, Anthony Chickillo, Denzel Perryman, Jon Feliciano, Shane McDermott, Thurston Armbrister, Olsen Pierre, Ladarius Gunter, Jake Heaps, and three other teammates.
+Due to a hamstring injury, Walford chose to only perform positional drills for the team representatives and scouts from all 32 NFL teams, that included head coaches Todd Bowles (New York Jets), Sean Payton (New Orleans Saints), and Mike Tomlin (Pittsburgh Steelers).
 During the pre-draft process, he had private visit and workouts with the Miami Dolphins, Buffalo Bills, Kansas City Chiefs, Pittsburgh Steelers, Atlanta Falcons, and Green Bay Packers.
-He had private visits or workouts with a few teams, including the Kansas City Chiefs.
-At the conclusion of the pre-draft process, Walford was projected to be a second or third round pick.
+He had private visits or workouts with a few teams, including the Chiefs.
+At the end of the pre-draft process, Walford was projected to be a second or third round pick.
 He was ranked the second best tight end prospect in the draft by NFL analysts Charles Davis, Mike Mayock, Lance Zierlein, NFLDraftScout.com, and Sports Illustrated.

 Oakland Raiders

+2015 season

-The Oakland Raiders selected Walford in the third round (68th overall) of the 2015 NFL Draft.
+The Oakland Raiders selected Walford in the third round (68th overall) of the 2015 NFL draft.
 He was the second tight end selected in the draft behind Maxx Williams (second round, 55th overall).
 The Raiders also selected his Miami Hurricanes' teammate Jon Feliciano in the fourth round (128th overall).